PlanTL-GOB-ES/NegEx-MES/README.md

 java -jar smn.jar
 </pre>

-*Spanish Medical Negation* will take the default options, and being in the directory structure 'by default' will be executed:
+SpanMedNeg will take the default options, and being in the directory structure 'by default':
-* In the in.txt file, that is in smn/in/in.txt
+* It will be executed in the in.txt file, that is in smn/in/in.txt
-* With the configuration files that are at smn/config_files/
+* It will be executed with the configuration files that are at smn/config_files/
 * It will generate an output file called callKit.result at smn/out/callKit.result

 If we change smn.jar to another directory, we must specify these routes in the options, so that it works correctly.
-For example, if we move smn.jar at the 'smn' parent directory, we could execute it in the following manner: java -jar smn.jar -routeConfigFiles ./smn/config_files/ -routeInTextFile ./smn/in/in.txt -routeOutTextFile ./out.txt What will cause it to run with the input file and the previous configuration files, but it will generate an output file at the 'smn' parent directory named 'out.txt'.
+For example, if we move smn.jar at the `smn` parent directory, we could execute it in the following manner:

+`java -jar smn.jar -routeConfigFiles ./smn/config_files/ -routeInTextFile ./smn/in/in.txt -routeOutTextFile ./out.txt`

+What will cause it to run with the input file and the previous configuration files, but it will generate an output file at the `smn` parent directory named 'out.txt'.

-Finally, we would like to mention that in the input folder ('smn/in/in.txt') we include an example with 7 cases, in Spanish.
-Also in the output folder ('smn/out/callKit.result') we include the output that *Spanish Medical Negation* generates for that input text.
-In case you want to reproduce the results obtained, *Spanish Medical Negation* was executed with the following parameters to generate the output text (from smn/main/):
+Finally, the input folder ('smn/in/in.txt') includes an example with 7 cases, in Spanish, and the output folder ('smn/out/callKit.result') the output that SpanMedNeg generates for that input text.
+To reproduce the results obtained (from smn/main/), execute the following command :

 <pre>
 java -jar smn.jar -lemmaConfigFiles false